 Six-monthly reviews: A guide for ACA students

-This guide gives students more information on how to prepare for a six-monthly review, the topics to cover during a review and how to submit your training file at the end of your training agreement.
+This guide provides the information you need on how to prepare for a six-monthly review, the topics to cover during a review and how to submit your training file at the end of your training agreement.

-It is a mandatory requirement of your ACA training agreement that you meet with your qualified person responsible for training (QPRT), counsellor or principal at least every six months.
+It is a mandatory requirement of your ACA training agreement that you meet with your qualified person responsible for training (QPRT), counsellor, training manager or principal at least every six months throughout the duration of your ACA training.
 The meetings provide an opportunity to discuss and monitor your progress through all components of the ACA qualification, they include:

 - recording at least 450* days of practical work experience across three to five years;

 - evidencing 52 professional development skills using the ICAEW professional development ladders**;

 - completing the ethics professional scepticism training; and

 - passing (or receiving credit for) all 15 ACA exams.